-Earle B. Barnes Award for Leadership in Chemical Research Management
+Earle B. Barnes Award For Leadership In Chemical Research Management

 Sponsored by the Dow Chemical Co.
 Foundation

-In 2002, Christolini went back to school to earn an M.B.A. from the University of Chicago.
-He then revitalized UOP’s petrochemical and refining portfolio.
-Edward T. Wolynic, former chief technology officer (CTO) for Honeywell Specialty Materials, says that “hallmarks of Ben’s leadership style during this period were working collaboratively with customers to identify needs, translating those into clear technical goals, and developing strong team leaders.”
+Palkowitz’ promotion through the ranks of research management has been based not only on his scientific and strategic insights, but also on his ability to manage projects and people effectively, Shih points out.
+He has established a strong and diverse scientific talent base at Lilly through recruiting, career development, and mentoring.

-Christolini has led centralized research and development at UOP since 2006 and is now the firm’s CTO.
-His department of 600 researchers has filed more than 430 patent applications in the past two years.
-In addition to innovations for petroleum refining, the group has introduced new technologies such as Ecofining, which converts nonedible oils into distillate fuels.
+Lilly recognized Palkowitz in 2003 with the Chairman’s Ovation Award for Leadership, the highest award presented to any employee in the company.
+An accumulation of 59 issued U.S. patents, 25 peer-reviewed publications, and numerous presentations at major universities and scientific meetings document his scientific accomplishments.

-Christolini will present the award address before the ACS Division of Industrial & Engineering Chemistry.
+Palkowitz will present the award address before the ACS Division of Medicinal Chemistry.

 Join the conversation